 Technical Skills Attainment & Industry Recognized Credential

-Beginning in school year 2020-2021, students earning two stackable credentials in a program area will have the same effect on a district's APR as earning an IRC.
-Our current working definition of a stackable credential is:
+Beginning in school year 2020-2021,students earning two stackable credentials in a program area will have the same effect on a district's Perkins V reporting as earning an IRC.

-A series of aligned, recognized, preferred, and/or required credentials (stackable) within an industry or sector that support an individual’s ability to obtain related, career employment.
+A stackable credential is defined as a series of aligned, recognized, preferred, and/or required credentials (stackable) within an industry or sector that support an individual’s ability to obtain related, career employment.

 Examples of a stackable credential might include Basic Life Support (BLS), OSHA 10, ServSafe®, Forklift Operator or Commercial Driver's License (CDL).
-These credentials alone do not indicate concentration in a CTE program, but two or more of these types of credentials, that are aligned to a specific CTE program area, indicate the student has earned preferred credentials.
+These credentials alone do not indicate concentration in a CTE program, but two or more of these types of credentials indicate the student has earned preferred credentials.

 Guidance for Selecting IRCs and TSAs